-Five Ways to Not Suck at Being a Java Freelancer
+Five Tips to Succeed as a Java Freelancer

 My name is Roberto and I’m a professional Java Developer from Portugal.
 My development experience over the last 8 years has been mainly in the areas of Finance, Insurance and Government, but about a year ago I started to work as a Java Freelancer for three different customers and now I’m considering creating a company to handle all the requests I have.